triage/KPCSEthereum/README.md

 }
 ```

-Upon receipt of the last required signature (order is unimportant), the certificate is issued and shipment is cleared for transit.
+Upon receipt of the last required signature (order is unimportant), the certificate is issued and shipment is cleared for validation.

-###4.
+###5.
+Certificate must be added to the main instance of KPCS.
+This ensures that all participants noted on the certificate are recognized by the main instance of KPCS, therefore validating the certificate and adding a reference to it to from the main instance.

+###6.
 Importing authority marks shipment as received:

 ```solidity
 //Certificate.sol: